Real Participants. Real Results.

-Lori O’Dell, Naturally Slim®
+Lori O’Dell, Naturally Slim® (now Wondr Health)

 “I’ve always had trouble having a healthy relationship with food,” said Lori O’Dell, a Trust participant who works as a checker at Sehome Village Haggen in Bellingham.
 “It’s been an ongoing thing in my life.
 I think this is true for a lot of us.”

 She started the Naturally Slim program (now Wondr HealthTM) with some uncertainty.
 Since she’d tried so many other things in the past, she didn’t have high expectations.
 But the program brought new, intuitive ideas about eating and movement into play.